ArthurZey/arthurzey.github.io/_posts/2021-05-21-overstock-ceva-home-delivery.md

 > We have updated our records to reflect the information you have provided.

-Imagine my surprise when the first call I received was when the delivery guys were already downstairs.
+Imagine my surprise when the first call I received was when the delivery guys were already downstairs at 10:00.

+I was a bit unprepared, but no problem.
+Vicki was visiting that morning, and we met them at the truck outside.
+They had already loaded two boxes onto a cart.
+I noted that they looked pretty small and how the pieces must have been packed really efficiently.
+They rolled the cart to my elevator.
+But they insisted that they would not take the items to my door.
+I said that the order specified "to the door" delivery; they countered with its being the door of the apartment complex, not up to my unit.
+So I guess I was going to drag the boxes from the elevator lobby to my unit.
+No big deal, I guess.
+We parted ways as the elevator doors closed.
+That's when I noted to Vicki that the exterior of the boxes indicated that they contained the parts to assemble an office desk.